dcarpintero/machine-learning/Diffusion-Models.md

 # Diffusion Models

-[Diffusion models](), originally proposed in 2015, are becoming the leading deep generative models in image, audio and video synthesis due to their training stability and sample quality results.
-Generative models are a class of machine learning models that can generate new data based on training data.
-Other generative models include Generative adversarial networks (GANs), Variational Autoencoders (VAEs), and Flow-based models.
-Each can produce high-quality images, but they all have limitations that make them inferior to diffusion models.
+Diffusion models, originally proposed in 2015, have emerged as the leading deep generative models for image, audio, and video synthesis due to their training stability and high-quality sample generation.
+While other generative models like *Generative Adversarial Networks (GANs)*, *Variational Autoencoders (VAEs)*, and *Flow-based* models can also produce high-quality images, diffusion models have demonstrated superior performance and overcome certain limitations.

-In practice, diffusion models work by (i) gradually adding Gaussian noise levels to the training data, until said data transforms into pure noise; and (ii) learning to invert this process (i.e. to remove the added noise).
-The model can then apply this learnt denoising process to random seeds sampled from a normal distribution for synthesizing samples that exhibit realistic characteristics.
+In practice, diffusion models operate by gradually adding Gaussian noise to the training data until the data transforms into pure noise.
+The model then learns to reverse this process, effectively removing the added noise.
+By applying this learned denoising process to random seeds sampled from a normal distribution, diffusion models generate samples with realistic characteristics.

-This noising process is inspired by diffusion in physics.

-The Neural Network
+This diffusion process is inspired by the concept of diffusion in physics, wherein particles spread and disperse from an area of high concentration to areas of lower concentration through random motion.
+Similarly, in diffusion models, the gradual introduction of noise can be regarded as a diffusion-like process, where the noise "spreads" and interacts with the data, gradually transforming it.
+The iterative steps in the diffusion model mimic the progression of time in a diffusion process, with each step representing a moment of diffusion and information exchange.

+# Process

+Sampling

 Training